dougbutner/Geotemporal-NFT-Standard/README.md

 Use [this example](https://github.com/currentxchange/Music-NFT-Standard/blob/main/Template%20Example.md) to create a template you can use to drop your own Music NFTs using tools like [Atomichub](https://wax.atomichub.io/) and [Neftyblocks](https://neftyblocks.com/).

-# Modify this schema  🛠️
+# How To Modify this schema  🛠️

-Change any field you wish when making your own schema
+Add new fields when modifying the schema, but try not to remove the ones there for maximum compatibility.

 Ideas:

 **Artist** - If you'd rather have your name here than in credits
-**Multiple Audio fields** - Duplicate the audio fields to include all songs on an album (DYOR on marketplace support)
+**Multiple Media fields** - Duplicate the audio fields to include all songs on an album (DYOR on marketplace support)
-**Metadata** - Add custom metadata like the key, BPM, time, whatever you want
+**More Metadata** - Add custom metadata like the key, BPM, genre, whatever you want

 If you'd rather include all of your links in the Platform field, you can remove the Spotify, Soundcloud, and Youtube field.